 Currently signed-up contributors are:

-If you'd like to be a part of the project, write or call us.
+If you’d like to be a part of the project, contact us.

 What we’re looking for